Overview of Online Nursing Bachelor's Degrees

 A bachelor's degree in nursing can open up many career opportunities.
 However, there are some specific advantages and disadvantages students may want to explore when deciding whether to pursue a BSN, particularly through distance learning:

-A BSN requires two additional years of education beyond an associate degree, which means a higher cost for the degree and more time out of the workforce are required.
+A BSN requires two additional years of education beyond an associate nursing degree, which means a higher cost for the degree and more time out of the workforce are required.